Solar in Richmond, VA: 2026 Cost, Savings & Payback

 Does Richmond have net metering?

-Is solar worth it in Richmond, VA?
+Is solar worth it in Richmond, VA in 2026?